Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

 To start the absence detection:

-   1. Starts the user presence detection using the ```ua_monitor_start_absence_detection()``` API.
+   1. Starts the user absence detection using the ```ua_monitor_start_absence_detection()``` API.
 This call is asynchronous and only initiates the process of starting the user absence detection.
 Once the absence detection is started, the registered callbacks are invoked when their corresponding events take place.
 To know when the user absence is detected, use the ```ua_absence_detected_cb()``` function.
   ```
   ua_monitor_start_absence_detection(g_ua_mon_h, NULL, detection_mode, __absence_detected_cb, NULL);
   ```